JackTrapper/BankItems-Classic/README.md

 Commands
 -----------

-- /bi : open BankItems
+- `/bi` : open BankItems
-- /bi all : open BankItems and all bags
+- `/bi all` : open BankItems and all bags
-- /bi allbank: open BankItems and all bank bags only
+- `/bi allbank`: open BankItems and all bank bags only
-- /bi clear : clear currently selected player's info
+- `/bi clear` : clear currently selected player's info
-- /bi clearall : clear all players' info
+- `/bi clearall` : clear all players' info
-- /bi showbuttun : show the minimap button
+- `/bi showbutton` : show the minimap button
-- /bi hidebutton : hide the minimap button
+- `/bi hidebutton` : hide the minimap button
-- /bi open charname : open bank of charname on the same server
+- `/bi open charname` : open bank of charname on the same server
-- /bi charname : open bank of charname on the same server
+- `/bi charname` : open bank of charname on the same server
-- /bi search itemname : search for items
+- `/bi search itemname` : search for items
-- /bis itemname : search for items
+- `/bis itemname` : search for items
-- /bigb : open BankItems guild bank
+- `/bigb` : open BankItems guild bank
-- /bigb clear : clear currently selected guild's info
+- `/bigb clear` : clear currently selected guild's info

 Most options are found in the GUI options panel.

 Not a bug
 ----------

 If you close your bank after retrieving/storing an item in it too quickly and the server hasn't updated your inventory, BankItems is unable to record the change to your bank when the item actually moves later.
-The WoW API does not give you any data about your bank once BANK_FRAME_CLOSED event has fired.
+The WoW API does not give you any data about your bank once **BANK_FRAME_CLOSED** event has fired.

 Tooltip information regarding items on the Auction House, Mailbox and Guild Bank(s) may be out of date and thus be inaccurate.
 They will only be updated on your next visit to the respective places.

 Credits
 ---------

 Original concept from Merphle
 Last maintained by JASlaughter, then Galmok@Stormrage-EU.

 Change Log